 The most important issues to learn about the prosperity gospel are the following:

 a) What is the prosperity gospel and what does the prosperity gospel really teach?

-b) Does the fact that the prosperity gospel is popular among millions of people and is preached by well-known charismatic & articulate preachers mean that the prosperity gospel is true?
+b) Does the fact that the prosperity gospel is popular and preached by well-known charismatic & articulate preachers mean that the prosperity gospel is true?

 c) What are the dangers of believing and following the prosperity gospel?